IllusionInk/abstract_identities/README.md

 ## Concept Sketches

-Thoughts and process for the same has been documented (coming soon!)
+Thoughts and process for the same would be avaliable soon

 ![Sketch](https://github.com/IllusionInk/abstract_identities/blob/master/Assets/Sketches-01.jpg)

 ## Algorithm